When do I have to DNA test an animal?

 4. Use a blood card, TSU, or hair card for collection.
 NEVER send vials of blood, bags of hair, etc. to the lab.

 5. Follow the instructions for collection included with your kits.
-Failure to collect the samples properly may result in samples failing testing — watch for more information in the October issue.
+Failure to collect the samples properly may result in samples failing to test — watch for more information in the October issue.

 7. Never send kits to the lab without either ordering them for specific animals.
 If you have blank kits, always complete paperwork with the DNA department before mailing samples.